-Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the annual IRS limit through pre-tax salary deferrals.
+Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the IRS annual contribution limit (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB) through pre-tax salary deferrals.
 New employees will be automatically enrolled in the Plan to make employee contributions of 5% of your pay, unless you opt not to contribute or to contribute a different amount during the 60-day period beginning on your date of eligibility.

 After a year of service, NYU provides a non-elective contribution of 5% of your base salary and, if you make employee contributions, NYU will make a matching contribution of up to 5% of your base salary.

 You may waive the one-year of service requirement if:

 - Your previous employer was a college, university, medical institution or practice, or tax exempt medical research institution;*

 - Your employment with that institution ended not more than 180 days before your employment with NYU; and

 - You were employed with that institution for at least one year in a non-student capacity and you worked at least 1,000 hours in that one-year period.